 Carnute’s gun was never recovered.
 Police believe one of Carnute’s associates picked it up before leaving the scene.

-Hudson fled to South Carolina, where he was arrested by local authorities and
+Hudson fled to South Carolina, where he was arrested by local authorities and returned to Massachusetts.

 On Jan.
 17, it was announced that a grand jury failed to indict Hudson on a murder charge, but did indict him on the gun charges.